pggPL/TransformerEngine/docs/features/low_precision_training/fp8_delayed_scaling/fp8_delayed_scaling.rst

 --------------------

-Since FP8 Delayed Scaling uses the same data formats as FP8 Current Scaling, similarly as in the current scaling case, the transpose gather is not supported.
-Although, the amax reduction works slightly differently in different frameworks.
+Since FP8 Delayed Scaling uses the same data formats as FP8 Current Scaling, transpose gather is not supported.
+However, amax reduction works slightly differently in different frameworks.

-**Configuration examples:**

 .. tabs::

    .. tab:: PyTorch

-      One can enable or disable amax reduction across all GPUs by setting ``reduce_amax`` parameter in the recipe.
-      Note that sequence parallelism and context parallelism require amax reduction to be enabled.

-      Group on which amax reduction is performed is specified in the ``fp8_group`` parameter of ``fp8_autocast``.
+      Amax reduction is controlled by two parameters:

+      - ``reduce_amax`` in recipe: enables/disables reduction (required for SP and CP)
+      - ``amax_reduction_group`` in ``autocast``: specifies the process group for reduction

-      We advise to reduce amax across all GPUs for which tensor is sharded - across data parallel too.
+      We recommend reducing amax across all GPUs where the tensor is sharded, including data parallel ranks.

       .. literalinclude:: pytorch_delayed_scaling_distributed_example.py
          :language: python